Intersex for Families

 It is important to understand that there are many difficult decisions that the parents of intersex children need to work through.
 The family can be wonderful support to parents who need to be supported in these decisions, so the rights of the child are not overlooked.
 When faced with intense social and/or medical pressures to raise a “normal” child, the anxiety and a lack of appropriate resources can minimise best outcome options for the child.
 There are many ways families can help support parents through this process such as helping with research, providing emotional support and putting families in touch with crisis services or intersex support groups.

-Ultimately when families are supported and resourced, they begin to realise they do not have to feel shame.
-This feeling is likely to extend to the intersex family member feeling comfortable and confident about who they are and to not feel shame about themselves.
+Ultimately when families are supported and resourced, they begin to realise they do not have to feel shame, which can result in the intersex family member feeling okay about who they are and to also not have feel shame.
 Often the best thing a family can do is stay informed and stay positive, ensuring that intersex people feel supported in the family environment regardless of whether or not the topic is a freely or regularly discussed.

 Supporting your intersex relative one can be demonstrated directly or indirectly, for example shutting down any derogatory or misinformed conversations at a family gathering or supporting intersex visibility on social media.
 There are many things you can do to demonstrate support for the intersex members in your family.
 One of the best things you can do to show support is to educate yourself and attend intersex community events and support groups, like the ones run at AGA.